ajordan5/control_px4/README.md

 1. Run the simulation in UnrealEngine
     1. Download and extract the precompiled environment for the BoatLanding project from GitHub: https://gitlab.magiccvs.byu.edu/lab/airsim_environments
     2. (Note: Do not do this last step if you use Jupyter Notebooks or iPython.
 We are working on a fix for this, but for now there is a breaking dependency conflict with these packages.
 This can be avoided by using vitual python environments, which is more complex than this guide goes.)
-Run pip install Airsim.
+Run ```$ pip install Airsim```.
     3. In the environment directory, run the .sh file within the LinuxNoEditor folder to launch the simulation

 2. Run PX4 in the PX4-Autopilot directory: